TrawsCymru: 2014 & 2015 launches

 During 2014, the roll-out of the TrawsCymru brand to the other TrawsCambria corridors finally began.
 The first route to appear was the Carmarthen-Aberystwyth route, but the original plan for the service to become known as TC1 has been dropped.
 The TrawsCymru service was instead launched under the service number T1, in August 2014.
 Unlike the T4 and T9 TrawsCymru contracts, the operator provides vehicles for the T1, rather than using vehicles owned by the Welsh Government.
 It remains to be seen how the vehicles used will compare to the Welsh Government owned ones on the other routes.

 Invitations To Tender were also published for the remaining three TrawsCambria routes X50 (Aberystwyth-Cardigan), T2 (Bangor-Aberystwyth) and X94 (Wrexham-Barmouth), to be known as T5, T2 and T3 respectively.
 The X94 became the T3 in November 2014, and the X50 the T5 in January 2015.
 The T2 contract was expected to start in 2014, but due to last minute registrations of commercial workings by the incumbent operators ended up being let as a short term extension without TrawsCymru branding.
 In November 2015, the T2 was finally launched with branded buses in due course.
 Lloyds Coaches have ordered three Optare MetroCitys with the first two due in January 2016 and the third due in March 2016.

+TaithCymru coach service

+Plaid Cymru in its 2026 Senedd manifesto and its 100 day plan promised that it would create an express coach service between North and South Wales.
+On 30 June 2026, the new Plaid Cymru-led ap Iorwerth Welsh Government announced that a new coach service would be launched between Carmarthen and Bangor, it will reduce public transport journey time by over an hour.
+It was latter revealed that the coach will be called 'TaithCymru' and daily services would start from 25 October 2026.
+Eight coaches have been bought for the services and TaithCymru coaches will call at other towns including; Caernarfon, Porthmadog, Dolgellau, Machynlleth, Aberystwyth University, Aberystwyth and Aberaeron. £2 million has been provided by Welsh Government for the first year of the service.